Zen-trepreneur/Timesheet/README.md

 ## 1. State of the Art in HR Analytics

 ### Relevance of Time-Tracking in HR Analytics
 In the HR Analytics industry, time-tracking plays a crucial role in understanding productivity, optimizing project timelines, and managing workforce costs.
 Over the last decade, HR analytics has evolved beyond traditional record-keeping to integrate strategic insights and workforce management capabilities.
-Time-entry systems provide data essential for making informed decisions on project and workforce efficiency.
+Time-tracking systems provide data essential for making informed decisions on project and workforce efficiency.

 ### Past Trends (2013-2023)
 The evolution of time-tracking software can be traced as follows: